AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 ### Update the articles code

-update the rest of your `articles` code to use `comment`.
+Update the rest of your `articles` code to use `comment`.

-there are five files you need to modify: the server controller and the four client views.
+There are five files you need to modify: the server controller and the four client views.

-open _modules/articles/server/controllers/articles.server.controller.js_.
+Open _modules/articles/server/controllers/articles.server.controller.js_.

 In the `update` function, add an assignment for `article.comment`.
 The following code shows the completed `update` function: